Present and switched on

-It is not about just being in attendance at the dojo and watching.
+It is not about just being in attendance at the dojo and looking around.
 When I broke my wrist a few years ago, I attended practice.
 I used one hand for some parts of the day, but for certain parts of practice, it was impossible.
 For those parts, I could only watch.
 In that case, I performed mitorigeiko.

 I didn't just drink pocari-sweat and look around willy-nilly in the dojo.
 Watching my teacher and analyzing his movements was important.
 I watched him correcting other students.
 I evaluated other students and compared my skill and form to theirs.
 What am I doing right or wrong in comparison?
 That is proper mitorigeiko.